5 notable graduates from Sacramento State

 Photo by SACtoday staff

-The latest class just graduated from Sacramento State, and boy are they in good company.
+Sacramento State’s latest class will graduate this spring with commencement ceremonies at Golden 1 Center on Friday, May 16 + Saturday, May 17, and boy are they in good company.
 Here some of the most notable Hornets to have graced the university’s halls.

 🎓 Tom Hanks

-One of Sac State’s more notable alumni is also arguably its most famous dropout.
+One of Sac State’s buzziest alumni is also arguably its most famous dropout.
 The Oscar-winning actor transferred to Sac State after studying theater for two years at Chabot College in Hayward.
-Tom left after one year to intern full time at the Great Lakes Theater Festival in Cleveland, however, but his son Colin was born + raised in Sac — and even made a documentary about Tower Records.
+Hanks left after one year to intern full time at the Great Lakes Theater Festival in Cleveland.
+However, his son Colin Hanks was born + raised in Sac — and even made a documentary about Tower Records.

 🎓 Ryan Coogler

-The Oakland-born director of “Black Panther” — who made the whole world say “Wakanda forever” — not only majored in finance, he played football for the Hornets as well, racking up 112 receptions (which ranks fourth all-time in Sac State football history) for 1,213 yards + six touchdowns across four seasons.
+The Oakland-born director of “Black Panther” — who made the whole world say “Wakanda forever” — majored in finance at Sac State.
+He also played football for the Hornets for four years, racking up 112 receptions (which ranks fourth all-time in Sac State football history) for 1,213 yards + six touchdowns across four seasons.

 🎓 Lester Holt